aisingapore/Novella/README.md

 # Q-recsys (Search query-based recommender system)

+The model source code and a sample (anonymised) training dataset are provided in this library.

-This library allows you to generate a list of items that takes into account semantic similarity to the search term, whilst extending it to items with high transactional similarity.
+The objective of the model is to generate a list of items that takes into account semantic similarity to the search term, whilst extending it to items with high transactional similarity.

 In our context, items refer to books/articles/e-resource titles.
 We use the terms 'transactions' and 'interactions' interchangeably to refer to borrowings and downloads of these items.